RafaySystems/getstarted/terraform/aks/README.md

 ## BUILD & RUN

-  Execute below command to init with terraform
+Use the following command to init with Terraform.

 ```
 terraform init
 ```

-  For validating your configuration run below command
+Use the following command to validate your configuration.

 ```
 terraform validate
 ```

-  If validate is success, that means all the configuration is valid, then we can apply with terraform
+If validation is successful, use the following command to apply the cluster configuration using Terraform.

 ```
 terraform apply
 ```